mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a.
 Choose Hull confi guration.
 b.
 Optionally, install armor.
 2a.
 Decide what the cruising acceleration for the ship should
-    be, and cross-reference it with the ship’s tonnage on the Performance by Hull Volume table to determine the Maneuver Drive required.
+    be, and cross-reference it with the ship's tonnage on the Performance by Hull Volume table to determine the Maneuver Drive required.
 2b.
 Optionally, decide what the maximum Jump range for the ship
-    should be, and cross-reference it with the ship’s tonnage on the Performance by Hull Volume to determine the Jump Drive required.
+    should be, and cross-reference it with the ship's tonnage on the Performance by Hull Volume to determine the Jump Drive required.
 3. Choose a Power Plant, ensuring that it can provide enough